stark1tty/Awesome-Historic_al-Maps/readme.md

 - [Ordnance Survey National Grid maps, 1944-1971 (National Library of Scotland)](https://maps.nls.uk/geo/records/#zoom=5&lat=56.0000&lon=-4.0000&layers=0&b=0&point=0,0) - The most detailed Ordnance Survey maps after the Second World War, including all scales of mapping - 1:1,250, 1:2,500 and 1:10,560 for Scotland and London, and just 1:10,560 scale mapping for all other parts of England and Wales.
 NLoS have just put online out-of-copyright maps, published over 50 years ago.

 ##### England
+- [Matthew Paris’ Map of Britain (c.
+1255 AD)](http://historiacartarum.org/annotated-claudius-map/) - An online, clickable interactive version of Matthew Paris' most famous map.
+Matthew Paris was a 13th-century Benedictine monk from St Albans in Hertfordshire who is renowned for his work as a historian, writer, artist, and cartographer.
+His maps of Britain were the most comprehensive of their time, featuring detailed depictions of the country's topography, including cathedrals, castles, ports, mountains, and rivers.
+Four of his maps still exist, with the most comprehensive being his *Abbreviatio compendiosa chronicorum Anglie* manuscript, which includes the walls of Hadrian and Antonine.
 - [Old Hampshire Mapped](https://www.oldhampshiremapped.org.uk/) - Comprehensive catalogue of Hampshire (UK) maps and related items, illustrated from the County Museums Service Collection, 2003.

 ##### Scotland